robclu/ParHaplo/README.md

-# paraHaplo
+# phap

-paraHaplo is an implementation of the parallel individual haplotyping assembly problem.
+phap is an implementation of the parallel individual haplotyping assembly problem.

 #Description